One of the first soloing concepts you encounter when learning how to play guitar is the major scale.

 - Maj6/9 (also written as 6/9)

-These chords are all built from notes taken from the major scale.
+These chords are all built from notes taken from Ionian.

-Here’s a major scale and three chords that are derived from that fingering to see how they relate to each other on the fretboard.
+Here’s the scale and three chords that are built from that fingering to see how they relate to each other on the fretboard.
 To apply this knowledge, put on a maj7, maj9, 6, Add9 etc. backing track and solo over those chords with scale shapes from this lesson.

-To help you get started, here’s a Cmaj7 backing track that you can use for any exercise in this lesson.
+To help you get started, here’s a C major backing track to use for any exercise in this lesson.

-Here are 8 more Ionian chords that you can study and add to your playing.
+Here are 8 more major scale chords that you can learn and add to your playing.

-Each of these chords is built from the Ionian scale, and therefore is used to comp when Ionian would be applicable.
+Each of these chords is built from the Ionian, and therefore are used to comp when playing in a major key.

 After working out these shapes, apply them to progressions and songs in your studies.

-Here are a number of common one-octave shapes that you can work on in your practice routine.
+Here are a number of one-octave scale shapes to work on in your practice routine.

-When soloing, one-octave scales are effective to move between fast-moving chords and key changes in your lines.
+When soloing, one-octave scales are effective over fast-moving chords and key changes.

 There are three sets of fingerings for one-octave shapes, starting with shapes that use your index finger on the first note.